Hi-Angel/notes-backup/way-cooler.md

 * `protocols` dir contains some of wayland protocols.
 * `awesome/src/build.rs` builds wayland protocols.
 * generated from `xdg-shell.xml` code is brought in scope with `use wayland_protocols::xdg_shell::{…`.
 Occasionally or not, but it matches the path to `xdg_shell.rs` that extracts the generated code into itself.
+Then it uses `mod`ules from the generated code.
 You also need to modify `wayland_protocols/mod.rs` to include the new module.

 # todo